SOLAS-TTRPG/SOLAS/README.md

 6. Your choice of an elemental damage type

 ### Finesse
-If you aren't wearing armor, you can use your dexterity instead of strength when rolling melee damage with a light or medium weapon.
+If you are wearing light or no armor, you can use your dexterity instead of strength when rolling melee damage with a light or medium weapon.

+### Glory
+While you are fading, all damage rolls are made with advantage.

 ### Hunter's Mark
 When you reduce a creature's heart, you form a mystical bond with that creature.
 If you attack another creature or don't attack it on your next turn, the mark vanishes.
 When you attack that creature again, you roll with advantage.

 ### Inspiration
-Once per rest on your turn, you can inspire another creature.
-By spending one **Stamina**, the target creature can roll an additional die for one roll.
-Once the extra dice is used (or the creature rests), the inspiration fades.
+Once per rest on your turn, you can spend one **stamina** and inspire another creature.
+The target creature can roll an additional die for a roll of their choice.
+Once the extra die is used (or the creature rests), the inspiration fades.

-### Last Stand
-While you are fading, you do not have to spend an additional heart to take your turn.

 ### Rage
-If you aren't wearing armor, you can use a **Focus** to channel your primal ferocity.
+If you aren't wearing armor, you can use a **Focus** point to channel your primal ferocity.
 You get advantage on melee attack rolls, and all physical attacks have disadvantage against you.
 While you are raging, however, you do not recover **Focus** at the start of your turns.

-### Sacrifice
-After a roll, you can choose to lose some of your remaining HP to increase the roll by that amount.

 ### Second Wind
-*Requires **Adrenaline***

 Once per rest at the start of your turn, you may recover **Focus** or **Stamina** points (or a mix of the two) equal to your level.

 ### Sneak Attack
 You have learned to exploit an emey's moment of weakness.
 If you have advantage on an attack against a creature, you gain an additional R1.

-### Soul Collector
+### Soul Siphon
-If you reduce a creature's heart, you recover additional **Focus** or **Stamina** at the start of your next turn.
-Recover your normal amount, then also roll R1 and distribute the successes as points.
+Once per turn when you reduce a creature's heart, you recover **Focus**, **Stamina**, or **Heart** at the start of your next turn.
+Recover your normal amount, then also roll R1 and recover points in the one that you choose (up to your maximum), equal to the number of successes.

 ### Warcaster
 If your **heart** is reduced while you are concentrating on a trick, you may roll a **Constitution** check.
 If you roll more successes than damage that you took, you maintain concentration on the spell.